pnpm/pnpm/docs/vs-npm.md

 0. __Extracting__: extracting module contents from .tar.gz (no network IO)
 0. __Building__: build compiled modules (no network IO)

 pnpm will eagerly move onto the next stage for a module even if other modules are stuck in earlier stages.
-This allows you to pnpm to more efficiently manage network IO: for instance, it can build compiled modules in the background while resolutions/fetches are still happening.
+This allows pnpm to more efficiently manage network IO: for instance, it can build compiled modules in the background while resolutions/fetches are still happening.

 There's more to it than this, but this is one of the big reasons.